 There’s no doubt that digital marketing in this day and age is dispersed with more devices, browsers and users than ever.
 As a result, deciding which attribution model to implement is an inevitable challenge.
 The the process of tracing the journey of a consumer through the sales cycle is an increasingly complex task.
 It’s often difficult to understand which marketing channel should be assigned credit for a new sale and hence the topic of attribution modelling is indeed a multifaceted area of study.
-In this digital age, a conversion for a business can be developed through multiple channels ranging from Facebook and Google ads all the way to an email campaign.
+In this digital age, and certainly a hot-topic of conversation at SEO Sydney, a conversion for a business can be developed through multiple channels ranging from Facebook and Google ads all the way to an email campaign.

 The multidimensional nature of a modern day online consumer

 Customers are exposed to a complex network of valuable information which influences their purchasing decision.
 As a business, it’s essential to understand which campaigns are working and which ones aren’t so one can tailor their digital strategy to optimise conversions.
 As a result, various types of frameworks have been developed to analyse how interrelated ad campaigns contribute towards a conversion for a business.
 Through evaluating these models, you can form a tailored digital strategy which leverages your most compelling marketing channels!

 Firstly, the Last interaction model, as the name suggests, is a framework where all the credit is assigned to the last touch point.
 It’s efficient and typically the most accurate as it won’t fall into the trap of misattributing an inefficient marketing channel.
 It particularly works best if you have a short buying cycle and is based on the fundamental logic that only campaigns that directly lead to conversions should be recognised.
 The model is suited towards businesses that have consider conversions to be the primary motive.
 Indeed, the final touchpoint is likely to give a compelling indication of how efficient a business’s website is as this the point which directly contributes to revenue.